DhyaniThakar/Customer-Segmentation-Analysis/README.md

 ### Clustering Analysis:

-- Apply K-Means clustering to segment customers based on credit score, age, balance, and estimated salary.
+- Apply **K-Means clustering** to segment customers based on credit score, age, balance, and estimated salary.
-- Determine the optimal number of clusters using the elbow method.
+- Determine the optimal number of clusters using the **elbow method**.
 - Visualize customer segments and cluster centers.

 ## Dataset